HOW TO BUY AT AUCTION:

 ALL BIDDING IS SUBJECT TO THE TERMS AND CONDITIONS SHOWN AT THE BOTTOM OF THIS PAGE AND BIDDERS SHOULD REVIEW PRIOR TO BIDDING WITH US.

 TERMS AND CONDITION FOR THE BUYER:

-TRINITY INTERNATIONAL AUCTIONS AND APPRAISALS LLC , 21F Waterside CT, Avon, CT 06001:
+TRINITY INTERNATIONAL AUCTIONS AND APPRAISALS LLC , 26 Hickory Hill Rd.
+CT, Avon, CT 06001:

 By bidding at our auction, whether in person, by phone, absentee bid, or via the internet, you agree to be bound by the following terms and conditions without recourse.
 As used in the following terms and conditions, "TIA," "We," and "Us" refers to "Trinity International Auctions & Appraisals, LLC."

-2. All sales are subject to a Connecticut state sales tax of 6.35% unless the purchaser provides the auction house with a valid resale certificate exempting him from payment of the tax, or if the purchaser is from outside of Connecticut and has the purchase shipped to a location outside of the state.
+2. All sales are subject to applicable tax based upon the residency of the purchaser uless the purchaser provides the auction house with a valid resale certificate exempting him from payment of the tax.

 3. The items offered for sale by Trinity International Auctions, LLC are offered as agent for consignors.
 The contract for sale of the items is made therefore between the consignor of the property and the buyer.
 In cases where we own the property, the contract for sale is made between us and the buyer.